xieyuheng/utils.js/README.md

-# utils.js
+# helper.js

-My utils for JavaScript that should be used by copy and paste.
+My helper modules for JavaScript to be used by copy and paste.

 ## Development